WGLab/doc-ANNOVAR/docs/user-guide/use_case.md

 upstream;downstream 1
 ```

-As we can see, there are 2264 'intron', this is because we set the `-intronhgvs 100` so that most variants in intronic region will have a HGVS annotation in `GeneDetail.refGeneWithVer` column (like NM_015658.4:exon8:c.888+3T>G).
-Intead, 71 'intronic' varaints will not have information in `GeneDetail.refGeneWithVer` becasue they are out of the 100 bp boundary of slicing site and there is no HGVS annotation for them.
+As we can see, there are 2264 'intron' variants, this is because we set the `-intronhgvs 100` so that most variants in intronic region will have a HGVS annotation in `GeneDetail.refGeneWithVer` column (like NM_015658.4:exon8:c.888+3T>G).
+On the contrary, 71 'intronic' varaints will not have information in `GeneDetail.refGeneWithVer` becasue they are out of the 100 bp boundary of slicing site and there is no HGVS annotation for them.

-#### Allele Frequency (AF) Distribution for different variant types (nonsynanamous variants, synanamous variants, and intronic variants)
+### Allele Frequency (AF) Distribution for different variant types (nonsynanamous variants, synanamous variants, and intronic variants)

 We could run the following python script to get the AF distribution for different variants types (make sure you have both `pandas` and `matplotlib` installed in python):

 ```
 import pandas as pd